Windows freezes or stops responding frequently

 Before attempting to remove any hardware, make sure the computer has no conflicts in Device Manager.

-Serious issue with Windows
+A serious issue with Windows